comses-education/reusable-building-blocks-template/README.md

 # Reusable Building Blocks

 This is a template repository for the Reusable Building Blocks (RBB) Initiative.
-(TODO: insert reference to RBB position paper or living document).
+See https://agentblocks.org for the official website.

+Additional discussion and context can be found in our paper in Environmental Modelling & Software: "[Towards reusable building blocks for agent-based modelling and theory development](https://doi.org/10.1016/j.envsoft.2024.106003)".

 > RBBs are submodels that describe processes relevant for a broad range of ABMs in a certain application domain, for
 > example plant competition in vegetation models or reinforcement learning in a behavioral model.